PrimeOnVR/Material-Symbols-RRS/README.md

 ### What is Material Symbol, and why is it an option in my hierarchy?

 This is created by the original package, and since it uses a standalone script, will not function with Rec Room Studio properly.

-### Why can't I set the fill on the icon?

-Since this plugin takes stuff from MaterialSymbols, but doesnt have everything, if you would like to change between the filled and not filled variations of the font, please change the font on the text component.

 ### The fonts don't fit the style of my game.
 Do you have more styles?